tagged/twemproxy/notes/redis.md

 + notice:
     + You should configure all the sentinels you used.
 Twemproxy will connect to the alive sentinels when some are down
     + Weight of sentinel is not used.
-Twemproxy keep it because of server load code reuse
+Twemproxy keeps it because of the server load code reuse